MBlais13/T861-Notes/Networking II/Networking/IPV6/Shortening IPv6 Addresses.md

 - **Original**: 2041:0000:140F:0000:0000:0000:875B:131B
 - **Short**: 2041:0000:140F::875B:131B

 If there is a **string of zeros then you can remove them once**.
-In the example above I removed the entire 0000:0000:0000 part.
+Above I removed the entire 0000:0000:0000 part.
 You can only do this **once**, your IPv6 device will fill up the remaining space with zeros until it has a 128 bit address.

 There is more however, the address can be shortened even more: